Your Right to Be Safe and Secure at Work

 Most likely, yes.
 Many cities have laws that forbid loitering and blocking traffic.
 Some of these laws make it illegal to look for work in particular places.
 Day labor organizers in some areas have worked with police to identify places workers can wait for work or address traffic and neighborhood concerns without ticketing workers.

-What Should I do if Police Ticket or Arrest Me?
+What Should I Do if Police Ticket or Arrest Me?

 You should remain silent and say, “I am asserting my right to remain silent.
 I want to speak to an attorney.
 I do not consent to a search.”
 Once a ticket is issued or you have been arrested, do not argue with the officer.
 The police can and will use anything you say against you.
 Carry a card that states you wish to exercise your right to remain silent.
 If the police start asking questions, present the card to the police and remain silent.